Note: updated 19 January 2021

 However, in response to the high number of enquiries received on support for businesses, including Non-Domestic Rates relief and grants, we’ve pulled together this set of Frequently Asked Questions which may help MSPs in responding to their constituents, and anyone else looking for information on new measures.

 This blog looks specifically at Non-Domestic Rates related support for businesses, as opposed to support for employees and the self-employed, and loan schemes extended or made available to businesses.
 For details on all COVID-19 business support measures, the first place businesses should look for assistance is findbusinesssupport.gov.scot – this website is part of a joint response by Scotland’s Enterprise and Skills system (Agencies, Local Authorities, Scottish Government and business/industry organisations).
 The Scottish Government has also opened a support helpline, This helpline to handle urgent issues and more detailed questions that can’t be answered on the above FBS site.

 Note that this blog covers the complete timeline of business support grants offered during COVID-19, so some of the detail is now historical.
 Detail on currently operational schemes can be found towards the end of this blog.

 For ease of navigation, the information is broken down into the following sections:

-- Overview of Scottish Government and English schemes
+- Overview of Scottish Government and English schemes, as introduced

 - Which measures are more generous, those in Scotland or those in England?